 An additional 140 students attend the NPH vocational high school in Cuernavaca.

 Many will then go on to university in Mexico City or Monterrey.
 The university program boasts our largest group of higher education students in the entire NPH family-over 75 young adults are enrolled, living in student houses with their NPH peers in the university capital of Monterrey, Mexico.

 Even farther north, in Matamoros, Mexico, reside more of our extended family.
 Cuidad de Los Niños, or City of the Children.
 This home received the first children in 2009 and is now home to 40 children, the majority under age 16.
 When youths are ready for high school, they move to our home in Cuernavaca.

 Extracurricular activities are a valuable part of the pequeños’ days.
 Aside from an active sports program, NPH Mexico has a proud tradition of its young people’s talent as musicians, folk dancers and Tae Kwon Do athletes.
 At least once a year, the dance and music troupe travel abroad to the USA, performing their own Ballet Folklórico to raise funds to help support their family.

-In 2011, the home began investigating and accepting children from the war torn region of Juárez, where many children are abandoned while their parents seek a better life across the border.
-As of today, 28 children have entered the home and an additional 15 plan to arrive within the year of 2014.
+In 2011, the home began investigating and accepting children from the war-torn region of Juárez, where many children are abandoned while their parents seek a better life across the border.
+As of today, 28 children have entered the home and an additional 15 plan to arrive within the year 2014.